SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 * class `Coin` to describe gold coins.
 Since gold coins will fluctuate a bit to enliven the game, they keep `basePos` and `wobble` properties as a result, which together determine `pos` property.

+It also contains the definition of `levelChars` object used by `Level` class to map an element of level plan to appropriate type/class.